w3c/wot-cg/Tutorials/whatiswot/website/docs/wot/application-domains/industrial-and-agriculture-systems.md

 Moving on to another domain-specific application of WoT — agriculture systems.
 Agriculture offers a wide range of automation possibilities, from monitoring soil moisture and automating watering, to handling fertilization schedules and machinery operation.
 However, finding a single solution that fits all needs is challenging, especially for small and medium-sized farms.

-Agriculture systems also come with their own set of constraints.
-Often, devices in agricultural environments are constrained in terms of power and connectivity.
-For example, sensors in a cornfield may not have access to power sources or network cables and rely on batteries.
-This works well with WoT, as metadata can be stored externally and protocols like MQTT let devices send data only when they're online, conserving energy and avoiding unnecessary power drain.
-Thus WoT's functionality ensures it is both practical and efficient without adding any unnecessary complexity.
+Agriculture systems also come with their own sets of constraints.
+Often, devices in agricultural environments are limited in terms of power and connectivity.
+For example, sensors in a cornfield might rely on batteries and lack access to power sources or network cables.
+This generally works well with WoT, as metadata can be stored externally and protocols like MQTT let devices send data only when they're online, conserving energy and avoiding unnecessary power drain.
+Thus WoT's functionality ensures it is both practical and efficient without adding unnecessary complexity.

-> Farm owners often aim to automate just one specific task, like soil monitoring, for example.
+> Farm owners often aim to automate a single, specific task, like soil monitoring, for example.
 WoT plays a crucial role as an interoperable interface here, allowing farm owners to integrate only the parts they need without committing to an all-encompassing solution.
 As shown in the figure, if a farm owner later decides to expand, this can be done easily.
 By enabling flexibility and compatibility across different devices and systems, WoT makes it easier for farms to adopt new solutions at their own pace and budget.

 ![smart-farm](/img/11-Architecture-Patterns/smart-farm.png)